bigcommerce/storefront-data-hooks/CONTRIBUTING.md

 Maintainers merge pull requests by squashing all commits and editing the commit message if necessary using the GitHub user interface.

 Use an appropriate commit type.
 Be especially careful with breaking changes.
+We recommend following [Angular Commit Message Conventions](https://github.com/angular/angular.js/blob/master/DEVELOPERS.md#-git-commit-guidelines)

 ## Releases